What Is an Urban Space Planning 3D Tool?

 Pros

-- Generates high-fidelity 3D assets from text or images in seconds
+- Generates urban massing, streetscapes, and context assets from text or images in seconds, with PBR materials and precise topology

 Cons